 The Fraud, Waste and Abuse (FWA) training is required for Phase I and Direct to Phase II proposals.
 The training provides information on what represents FWA in the SBIR/STTR Programs, the most common mistakes leading to FWA, and the penalties and ways to prevent FWA.
-This training material must be thoroughly reviewed once per year.
+This training material can be found in the Volume 6 section of the proposal submission module in DSIP and must be thoroughly reviewed once per year.
 Plan ahead and leave ample time to complete this training based on the proposal submission deadline.
+FWA training must be completed by one DSIP firm user with read/write access (Proposal Owner, Corporate Official or Firm Admin) on behalf of the firm.

-NOTE TO PHASE I OFFERORS: Inclusion of a Customer Memorandum will be mandatory for the Phase II proposal.
+NOTE TO PHASE I OFFERORS: Inclusion of a Customer Memorandum will be mandatory for the Phase II proposals under Topic AF212-CSO1 ONLY.
 A mandatory template will be made available.
 This Customer Memorandum formally captures interest from the empowered and committed AF end-users and customers.
 The Customer Memorandum is also used for technical review purposes as discussed in Section 8.0, Phase II Review Criteria.
 Phase II proposals without a signed Customer Memorandum will not be considered for award.